-2. Allow the seat to drop under its own weight for the last 6-8 in (15-20 cm).
+2. Allow the seat to drop under its own weight for the last 6-8 cm.

 Note: Make sure that the lock is in open position before you unfold the seat backrest.
 If the lock is in closed position, the seat backrest will not lock into the catches.